ImperiAmic/gpfc-back/README.md

 # 🐲 Godzilla Poblenou Fan Club – Back End

-This is the backend service for the Godzilla Poblenou Fan Club application. **Built with Typescript and using Express and MongoDB**, this API REST enables management of Godzilla films data.
+This is the back-end service for the Godzilla Poblenou Fan Club application. **Built with Typescript and using Express and MongoDB**, this API REST enables management of Godzilla films data.

 _SKREE-ONK!_